microsoft/pai/docs/manual/cluster-admin/troubleshooting.md

 ### NodeGpuLowPerfState
 This is a kind of alert from the alert manager.
-It means the Nvidia cards from related node downgrade into low performance state unexpectedly.
+It means the NVIDIA cards from related node downgrade into low performance state unexpectedly.
 To fix this, please run following commands:
 ```bash
 sudo nvidia-smi -pm ENABLED -i <gpu-card-id>